Intro by Michael Lytle

 3. Parks and Recreation

 In a TV landscape filled with cynicism, vitriol, and negativity, Parks and Recreation was a breath of fresh air.
 Joyously optimistic and earnest, Amy Poehler and company made a show that was cheery, happy, and unflappably nice.
 If you think this would limit how funny it could be, you would be wrong.
 One of the best acting ensembles proved repeatedly that you didn’t have to be mean spirited to make the audience laugh.
 The merry humor relied on an assortment of colorful and memorable characters.
 People like Ron Swanson, Andy Dwyer, Tom Haverford, and Leslie Knope.
 Bolstered by minor characters like Jean-Ralphio and Councilman Jamm.
-Parks and Recreation was a dose of smiles and laughs without all the snark. – Phill Lytle
+Parks and Recreation was a dose of smiles and laughs without all the snark.
+It’s entirely deserving of being on any Top 10 Sitcoms list. – Phill Lytle

 2. Arrested Development